Desert Gardens Rooms Ayres Rock Resort Accommodation Uluru

 Sails in the Desert Hotel

-Sails in the Desert is the resort’s 5-star offering.
+Sails in the Desert (Pullman) is the resort’s 5-star offering.
 First impressions don’t feel luxurious, the exterior is pretty functional and reminded me of a conference centre, but on entering, things vastly improve.

 The entry of Sails in the Desert at Uluru